huangsuperfun/copperxpayout/README.md

 - The bot uses polling in development mode and can switch to webhook mode in production
 - Debug mode (`DEBUG=true`) enables additional commands like `/test_deposit`
 - Redis is optional for token storage; without it, the bot uses in-memory storage
+- KYC does not support my country so I cannot develop and test out the bank withdrawal flow but I'm happy to build it if I'm given a KYCed account